google/ExoPlayer/docs/ad-insertion.md

 rendered on top of the player.
 Apps that need to overlay views that are essential for controlling playback must register them with the IMA SDK so that they can be omitted from viewability calculations.
-When using `StyledPlayerView` or `PlayerView` as the `AdViewProvider`, they will automatically register their control overlays.
+When using `StyledPlayerView` as the `AdViewProvider`, it will automatically register its control overlays.
 Apps that use a custom player UI must register overlay views by returning them from `AdViewProvider.getAdOverlayInfos`.

 For more information about overlay views, see
 [Open Measurement in the IMA SDK][].